KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ## Attacks

-Similarly to its' small version, it will only attack when ignited.
+Similarly to its small version, it will only attack when ignited.
 While ignited it will attack in the following ways:

-* Attack by spewing three consecutive fireballs that have a parabolic trajectory to its' target.
+* Attack by spewing three consecutive fireballs that have a parabolic trajectory to its target.
 * Jump high into the air, then land at the player's location after a short delay, stomping on the landing spot.
   If it dies while affected by Pyro, a few seconds later, it will explode dealing AoE Pyro damage.
   If extinguished, it will retreat and re-ignite after some time.